-While an active graduate student, you are provided with keys to the exterior doors of Arjona, your assigned office area, and the overhead bin at your assigned desk.
+While an active Comm graduate student, your HuskyOne ID card will allow you access to the Arjona building when it is locked, and you will be provided with keys to your assigned office area, the overhead bin at your assigned desk, and department common areas.
 You may also be provided with one or more keys to lab spaces in the department.
 With this access comes responsibility for security of the facilities and equipment, as well as your and your colleagues' personal safety.

 You are also responsible for the security of your personal possessions.
 Items of all sorts have been known to "walk away" from labs or offices.
-This is especially true of books, computers, wallets, keys, and even coats.
-Be aware that the building is accessible to the public during the day, and many people have keys to the building.
-Close and lock doors when you are out of your office and keep rooms such as the conference room, copy room, and seminar room closed and locked during the evenings and weekends.
+This is especially true of books, computers, wallets, keys, and coats.
+Be aware that the building is accessible to the public during the day, and many people have access to the building after hours.
+Close and lock doors when you are out of your office and keep rooms such as the conference room, copy room, and grad room closed and locked during the evenings and weekends.
 If a theft should occur, please notify call the police to report it (860-486-4800) and notify the administrative staff.